How to calculate interest rate

 There are two simple interest rate formulas.

-Total simple interest formula
+How to calculate interest: total simple interest formula

 The simple interest formula for calculating total interest paid on the loan is: